sdt/tmux-vim/README.md

 ### TVIM_SHELL_MIN_WIDTH
 * if `TVIM_PANES` is not set, panes will be created to leave a shell pane of at least `TVIM_SHELL_MIN_WIDTH` columns
 * on narrow displays, one **vim** pane will always be created, even if this means we leave less that `TVIM_SHELL_MIN_WIDTH` columns for the shell

+## How's it work?

+**tmux** makes it all possible.

+First `tmux split-window` is used to create the **vim** pane, with the pane id saved in **$TVIM**.
+This happens on demand - panes are created only when needed.

+Then keystrokes are injected into **vim** with `tmux send-keys`.
+Loading a file means sending keystrokes to force **vim** to do `:edie filename<cr>`.

+Finally, `tmux select-pane` transfers control over to the vim pane.

+## Bugs?

+Probably.

+I'd really like to do a **zsh** port.

+By default, **vim** won't abandon an unsaved file to open another one, instead it'll prompt the user to save, abandon or cancel.
+This can throw out the keystroke stuffing when trying to open multiple files.

+Rather than using the `:edit` command, the files are loaded with multiple calls to `:badd`, finally switching to the last one with `:buffer`.
+If the current buffer is unsaved, the prompt happens now, after all the keystroke stuffing.
+This seems to work, but there may be combinations that still break.

+When the vim pane is created, the current directory is saved in **$TDIR**.
+When opening files, the current directory is compared to **$TDIR**.
+If these differ, `:cd` is used in vim to temporarily change back to **$TDIR** before opening the files.
+This avoids any sticky relative path computations, but may contain bugs.